hopehhchen/DendroCatalogs/README.md

 # DendroCatalogs
-This is to store the derived property catalogs of Dendrogram features, based on the DR1 data from the GBT Ammonia Survey (Friesen &amp; Pineda, et al., 2017).
+This is to store the derived property catalogs of Dendrogram features, based on the DR1 data from the GBT Ammonia Survey (Friesen and Pineda, et al., 2017).

 ## Technical Notes
 * The setup parameters of the Dendrogram algorithm used to identify the "features" in these catalogs are chosen to be the same as Friesen et al. (2016).
 * The velocity gradient fitting and the estimation of the specific angular momentum ("j") are based on Goodman et al. (1993).
-The same methods are also used by Dib et al. (2010) and Yen et al. (2011).
+The same methods are also used by Dib et al. (2010) and Yen et al. (2011), except different assumptions about the inclination.
-* The `astrodendro` package is used.
+* The `astrodendro` package is used to identify features.
 See http://dendrograms.org for details.
+* The `SCIMES` package is used to cluster dendrogram features.
+See http://scimes.readthedocs.io for details.
 * The catalogs are csv files produced by the `pandas` package, from `pandas.DataFrame` objects.

 ## Use the Catalogs